ImperialCollegeLondon/MSE404-MM/docs/labs/lab03/readme.md

 Convergence Tests
 =====================================
 This week we are going to continue looking at isolated molecules.
-Specifically, we will be focusing on finding out how well converged our results are.
-This is a necessary step to have any confidence in your results and should always be done before running calculations on new systems.
+Specifically, we will be focusing on determining how well converged our results are.
+This is a necessary step to have any confidence in your results, and to make sure the result is meaningful.
+This should always be done before running calculations on new systems.

 <div markdown="span" style="margin: 0 auto; text-align: center">
 [Download the input files for this tutorial](./assets/lab03_input.zip){ .md-button .md-button--primary }